Aliases for EHD1 Gene

 This gene belongs to a highly conserved gene family encoding EPS15 homology (EH) domain-containing proteins.
 The protein-binding EH domain was first noted in EPS15, a substrate for the epidermal growth factor receptor.
 The EH domain has been shown to be an important motif in proteins involved in protein-protein interactions and in intracellular sorting.
 The protein encoded by this gene is thought to play a role in the endocytosis of IGF1 receptors.
 Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Sep 2013]

 GeneCards Summary for EHD1 Gene

 EHD1 (EH Domain Containing 1) is a Protein Coding gene.
-Diseases associated with EHD1 include Bardet-Biedl Syndrome 1 and Photoallergic Dermatitis.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Regulation of CFTR activity (norm and CF).
-GO annotations related to this gene include calcium ion binding and GTPase activity.
+Diseases associated with EHD1 include Venous Hemangioma and Photoallergic Dermatitis.
+Among its related pathways are Regulation of CFTR activity (norm and CF) and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and GTPase activity.
 An important paralog of this gene is EHD3.

 UniProtKB/Swiss-Prot for EHD1 Gene